microsoft/kafka-sink-ms-fabric/README.md

 # Fabric Kafka Connect Kusto Sink Connector

+> **⚠️ Breaking Change (v2.0.0 and above):**
+> This connector is now built and tested on Java 21.
+You must use JDK 21 or newer to run or build this version.
+> Older Java versions are not supported.

 This repository contains the source code of the Kafka Connect Fabric sink connector.
 Currently supports writing data to Eventhouse (Azure Data Explorer / Kusto) workloads on Fabric.